ZelynaFarrell/Calendar/README.md

 # Calendar
-A simple calendar with logic written in SwiftUI.
+A simple calendar with the necessary logic for functionality and sample data written in SwiftUI.